When is Celebrity Masterchef back on TV? Who is in it?

 The cooking show is back for a 15th series!

-Celebrity MasterChef returns to our TV screens tonight (July 1st) for a 15th series, with 20 celebrities taking on the heat in the kitchen.
+Celebrity MasterChef is back for a 15th series, with 20 celebrities taking on the heat in the kitchen.

-Over the next few weeks, these famous faces will be cooking to impress judges John Torode and Gregg Wallace in a bid to be crowned the MasterChef 2020 winner.
+Over the next few weeks, these famous faces in the Celebrity Masterchef 2020 line-up will be cooking to impress judges John Torode and Gregg Wallace in a bid to be crowned the Celebrity MasterChef 2020 winner.

 So, what time is it on?
 And which celebs have set themselves up for one of the biggest cooking challenges on TV?